josephjacobmorris/learnings/Java/Spring/Spring.md

 |```@Email```| Value is valid email address|

 ```@Valid``` annonation is used to validate variables and the result is stored in BindingResult which will should be the very next variable and followed by the Model if present.
+> Note : In case of collection use validation like List<@NotNull String> to validate elements inside
 ## Building Docker image for spring-boot application

 ```Dockerfile